pokey/wax_talon/README.md

 ^record stop$: user.wax_stop_recording()
 ```

-This will create a command `"record start"` that will do the following:
+These files will create commands `"record start"` and `"record stop"`.
+The `"record start"` command will do the following:

-- Start QuickTime screen recording
+- Start QuickTime screen recording.
+The location of this recording will depend on your default QuickTime directory, for example `~/Desktop`.
-- Start OBS recording (eg to capture face)
+- Start OBS recording (eg to capture face).
+The location of this recording will depend on your default OBS directory, for example `~/Movies`.
-- Create a directory within `~/talon-recording-logs` named by the current timestamp in UTC, eg `~/talon-recording-logs/2022-02-23T17-18-00/`
+- Create a subdirectory of `~/talon-recording-logs` to capture information about the current recording.
+See below for more on what we capture.
+The directory will be named for the current timestamp in UTC, eg `~/talon-recording-logs/2022-02-23T17-18-00/`
+- Create a `talon-log.jsonl` file within the above directory, where most information will be captured.
-- Capture git SHAs of all directories within `~/.talon/user`
+- Capture git SHAs of all subdirectories of `~/.talon/user`.
+This information will appear in the above `talon-log.jsonl` file
-- Flash the screen purple and initialise a performance counter so that all timestamps can be calibrated with the screen recording
+- Flash the screen purple.
+All timestamps captured below will be represented as seconds from this purple flash.
+This way all timestamps can be precisely reconciled to your screen recording.

 Then after each command phrase: